50+ House Buying Tips

 Miss the deadline, and you lose the deposit.
 If you need to shift your current home to buy the new one, you should complete the sale before bidding.

-There are three main types of survey.
+There are two main types of survey.
 The first is a homebuyer's report.
 This normally costs £300-£400 and is suitable for conventional properties less than 50 years old.

 For older or quirkier residences, consider a full structural survey.
-These are super-detailed, covering everything and can cost up to £1,000, but often are well worth the expense.
+These are super-detailed, covering everything, and can cost up to £1,000, but often they're well worth the expense.
 It could well give you ammunition to haggle down the price.

 Sadly, even those buying new builds still have to get out their wallets.
 Snagging surveys pinpoint defects and unfinished bits, so you can push the developer to correct them before completion.